girishGM/task-management-app/README.md

 ## Get Started

-To get started, first get the code from the git hub repo then follow the below steps:
+To start get the code from the git hub repo then follow the below steps:

 ## Installation

-Go to project root directory and run :
+Go to project's root directory and run :

 ### npm